 The course should always feature two different rigged cable lines above – one for the kid / belayer, and one for potential rescue.

-Low ropes involve ground-based activities that focus more on group-oriented challenges.
+Low Ropes involve ground-based activities that focus more on group-oriented and team building challenges.

 The Need For Speed On Mountain Biking!

-Mountain Biking is an activity that requires very specific protocols as it presents unique risks and the potential for more serious injuries that go beyond the other activities.
-It takes place on pre-evaluated trails that can extend beyond the camp property lines, and involves kids propelling themselves at high speeds.
+Mountain Biking is an activity that requires very specific safety protocols as it presents unique risks and the potential for more serious injuries.

 Gotta Get My Paddle On!